jordangrider/LED_Watch/README.md

 # LED_Watch

-Project files for Atmel Studio 7.0.
+Project files for Atmel Studio 7.0. <br>
 Clone the repo, open the project in Atmel Studio, should compile and run :)

 # Demo Video